sighupio/fury-kubernetes-logging/katalog/minio-ha/MAINTENANCE.md

 What was customized (what differs from the helm template command):

 - Config has been moved from the template output and generated via kustomize
-- Add a custom init job to create buckets and add 7 day retention
+- Added a custom init job to create buckets and add 7 day retention
-- Add `preferredDuringSchedulingIgnoredDuringExecution` on minio pods
+- Added `preferredDuringSchedulingIgnoredDuringExecution` on minio pods

 [github-releases]: https://github.com/minio/minio/releases